Woking Muslim Mission

 The Woking Muslim Mission was founded in 1913 by Khwaja Kamal-ud-Din (d.
-December 1932) at the Mosque in Woking, 30 miles southwest of London and was managed, from 1914, by members of the Lahore Ahmadiyya Movement (Ahmadiyya Anjuman Ishaat-i-Islam, AAIL).
+December 1932) at the Mosque in Woking, 30 miles southwest of London and was managed, from 1914, by members of the Lahore Ahmadiyya Movement (Ahmadiyya Anjuman Ishaat-i-Islam, AAIIL).
 It was run by Lahore Ahmadiyya missionaries until the mid-1960s.

 Woking Mosque

-The Woking Mosque was built by Dr G.W.
-Leitner (d.
+The Woking Mosque was built by Dr G. W. Leitner (d.
 1899) in 1889.
 It was only opened up and used on special occasions.
 The Indian lawyer, Khwaja Kamal-ud-Din, had come to fight a case in England on behalf of a client.
 While in England he was told about the Woking Mosque by the first successor (Khalifat-ul-Masih) of the Ahmadiyya Muslim Community, Hakim Maulana Nur-ud-Din.
 There was already a Woking Muslim Trust that was setup to take control of the mosque.
 What is unclear is how much involvement Khwaja Sahib had with this trust.
-But what is clear is that Mirza Sir Abba Ali Baig had requested Khwaja Kamal-ud-din to become Imam of the mosque.
+But what is clear is that Mirza Sir Abba Ali Baig had requested Khwaja Kamal-ud-Din to become Imam of the mosque.

 The Khwaja then setup the Woking Muslim Mission and Literary Trust for the running of the mosque.

 The Woking Mosque and mission remained the pre-eminent centre of Islam in Great Britain from 1913 to the mid-1960s.